ct-Open-Source/tuya-convert/README.md

 BE SURE THE FIRMWARE FITS YOUR DEVICE!
 1. Place or link your binary file to ./files/thirdparty.bin.

-	Currently a Tasmota [v6.5.0](https://github.com/arendst/Sonoff-Tasmota/releases/tag/v6.5.0) `sonoff-basic.bin` build is included.
+	Currently a custom build of Sonoff-Tasmota [v6.6.0](https://github.com/arendst/Sonoff-Tasmota/releases/tag/v6.6.0) `sonoff-basic.bin` is included.
 In this Tasmota firmware variant, many features and most sensors are disabled.
 Tasmota strongly recommendeds to update to a [current version](http://thehackbox.org/tasmota) of a "full featured" variant (e.g., `sonoff.bin`).
 This can be accomplished via OTA after the Tuya-Convert process completes successfully.
 Please note that while we include this for your convenience, we are not affliated with the Tasmota project and cannot provide support for post installation issues.
 Please refer to [the respective project](https://github.com/arendst/Sonoff-Tasmota) for configuration and support.

 	Binary requirements:
 	* full binary including first-stage bootloader